 Interactivity

-Interactivity in Virtual Reality is a fundamental feature that allows users to engage with the virtual environment meaningfully.
-Unlike passive experiences like watching TV, its interactivity involves two-way communication between the user and the system.
-This feature is facilitated by various input devices like motion controllers, gloves, and sometimes full-body suits, allowing users to perform actions like grabbing, moving, and manipulating virtual objects.
+Interactivity in Virtual Reality (VR) allows users to engage meaningfully with the virtual environment through two-way communication.
+This is facilitated by input devices like motion controllers, gloves, and full-body suits, enabling actions such as grabbing and manipulating virtual objects.
+The level of interactivity varies, from simple 360-degree viewing to complex interactions, enhancing user engagement and creating a sense of presence.

 Immersion